samuel-LP/Comparative-Sensitivity-Analysis-in-financial-forceasting/README.md

 streamlit run ./scripts/app.py
 ```

-If you wants to get results without running the app, you can start the FastAPI server and then make a post command to send this type of json :
+If you want to get results without running the app, you can start the FastAPI server and then make a post command to send this type of json :

 ```bash
 {